-We all know the common uses of labels and stickers; providing garment care instructions, marking property as our own, sticking to jars and tins so we know what’s inside, and many more.
+We all know the common uses of labels and stickers; providing garment care instructions, marking a property as our own, sticking to jars and tins so we know what’s inside, and many more.

 However, stickers and labels are far more versatile than you might think, with a huge number of different uses that you may not even have considered.
 Read on for a few of our favourites:

 In June 2014, a story relating to labels hit the headlines, when two items of Primark clothing were discovered to have extra labels sewn in that were an apparent cry for help.
 Whether a genuine cry for help or an elaborate hoax, the story certainly captured the media’s attention.
 With one reading “Degrading sweatshop conditions” and the other “Forced to work exhausting hours”, the labels were found sewn in with the garment care labels on two separate items of Primark clothing.
-As both were bought in the same store and originated from different countries, Primark have claimed that the labels are a hoax – but whether a hoax or not, the stunt certainly captured the headlines.
+As both were bought in the same store and originated from different countries, Primark has claimed that the labels are a hoax – but whether a hoax or not, the stunt certainly captured the headlines.

 Another great use of stickers is in guerrilla marketing campaigns, where stickers are used to promote a brand or a product in a completely unexpected way.